Tehnix/HsCMS/README.md

 <pre>
-    githubKey: your_github_personal_access_key
+    githubToken: your_github_personal_access_key
 </pre>
-__(NOT WORKING YET)__ The `githubKey` setting is really a novelty feature.
+The `githubToken` setting is really a novelty feature.
 It allows for automatic gist creation of your blog posts, and also updates them when you update your posts, effectively giving you a history of revisions.
 The gist is created the first time you publish your post, and is updated everytime you update the post.
-It isn't deleted or hidden when if you later on unpublish your post, but is deleted when you deleted your post.
+It isn't deleted or hidden if you later on unpublish your post.